calvinthrall/calvinthrall.github.io/Research.md

 (Book project.
 Subsumes former working paper titled Treaty Diplomacy and the Global Firm)

 Revolving Door Diplomats (with Seowoo Chung, David Lindsey, and Matt Malis)

-Common Ownership and Political Competition (with Reilly Steel)

 The China Lobby and The China Shock (with Samantha Mussell)